webdev0327/entitlement--public/README.md

 #### Authorization

 Each time a restricted operation is attempted, invoke the ```EntitlementsGateway.authorize``` function.
-This asynchronous invocation will return a ```Boolean``` value indicating if the operation should be permitted.
+This will asynchronously return a ```Boolean``` value, indicating if the referenced operation should be permitted.

 ```js
 myEntitlementsGateway.authorize('some.operation')